Table of Contents

 The Federal Autonomous Vehicle Policy also states that there are no new rules or regulations for states regarding vehicle automation.
 What they offer are simply guidelines meant to maintain general road safety requirements.

 What this means is that there is a general move toward the full acceptance of automated vehicles.
 However, seeking legal advice before using automated trucks on public highways is wise.
-You can reach Michael Ehline by dialing (833) LETS-SUE and schedule a free consultation.
+You can reach Michael Ehline by dialing (833) LETS-SUE and scheduling a free consultation.

 At the moment, no fully automated vehicles are allowed on U.S. highways.
 The law states that at least one person has to be inside the vehicle in case of emergency, so it looks like we have to wait a bit longer before self-driving trucks are a common sight on the road.